A marina full of boats during sunset

 The Marina

-One of the Boat Show’s highlights - make sure you get down to the marina to discover over 300 boats on display from sailing yachts to motorboats.
+One of the Boat Show’s highlights, make sure you get down to the marina to discover over 300 boats on display from sailing yachts to motorboats.
 Marvel at the magnificent display and if you’re looking for a specific boat style there will be clearly defined zones making it easy to explore.
-This year’s display includes the Thunder Child 2 which currently holds 6 world records, you don’t want to miss this experience.
+Previous displays have featured hundreds of boats, clearly defined zones and standout feature vessels such as Thunder Child II, a record setting high speed craft that has held six world records.

 Things to do in Southampton